-The challenges and realities facing the I/DD community demand our continued focus and diligent advocacy.
-Critical programs like Medicaid, the Affordable Care Act, Supplemental Security Income, and Social Security are constantly threatened, yet these federal programs provide the key to community living and inclusion for people with I/DD across the nation.
-Any cuts to these critical programs would be devastating.
+The purpose of the visits is to speak directly with your state’s Congressional delegation about the high-priority issues that affect people with intellectual and developmental disabilities (IDD).
+The challenges and realities facing the IDD community demand our continued focus and diligent advocacy.
+Critical programs like Medicaid, the Affordable Care Act, Home and Community-Based services, Supplemental Security Income, and Social Security are constantly threatened, yet these federal programs provide the key to community living and inclusion for people with IDD across the nation.
+These programs need to be supported and expanded.

-Through visits with congressional leaders, Seminar participants can help ensure that critical programs and the civil rights of all people with intellectual and developmental disabilities are protected.
+Through visits with Congressional leaders, participants can help ensure that critical programs and the civil rights of all people with IDD are protected.

-Tips For The Hill Meetings
+Tips for Hill Meetings

 Here are some tips to help you have more productive meetings with your Senators and Representative:

-- Please note that it may not always be possible to meet with your senators or representative.
+- Please note that it may not always be possible to meet with your Senators or Representative.
 They have demanding schedules and you may instead have to meet with their staff.
-Fortunately, staff are very knowledgeable and they convey constituent information to their bosses.
+Fortunately, staff are very knowledgeable, and they convey constituent information to their bosses.